Ireland in the Eurovision Song Contest 2013: Final

-The national final featured commentary from a panel that consisted of Eurovision commentator Marty Whelan, producer Bill Hughes and presenter Evelyn O'Rourke.
-Two former contestants also made appearances, including former contest winner Charlie McGettigan who a pianist for Aimée Fitzpatrick, and Donna McCaul who was a backing vocalist for Zoe Alexis Bohorquez.
-Guest performer was Lordi performing "Hard Rock Hallelujah".
+The national final took place on 22 February 2013 and featured a guest performance from former contest winner Lordi as well as commentary from a panel that consisted of commentator Marty Whelan, producer Bill Hughes and presenter Evelyn O'Rourke.
+Two former contestants also made appearances in the performances of the competing entries: former contest winner Charlie McGettigan was a pianist for Aimée Fitzpatrick, while Donna McCaul who represented Ireland in 2005 was a backing vocalist for Zoe Alexis Bohorquez.
 Following the 50/50 combination of votes from five regional juries and public televoting, "Only Love Survives" performed by Ryan Dolan was selected as the winner.